tensorflow/swift/README.md

 print(𝛁input) // 4.0
 ```

-Beyond derivatives, the S4TF project comes with a sophisticated toolchain
+Beyond derivatives, the Swift for TensorFlow project comes with a sophisticated toolchain
 to make users more productive.
 You can run Swift interactively in a Jupyter
 notebook, and get helpful autocomplete suggestions to help you explore the
 massive API surface of a modern deep learning library.
 You can [get started
 right in your browser in
 seconds](https://colab.research.google.com/github/tensorflow/swift-tutorials/blob/master/iris/swift_tensorflow_tutorial.ipynb)!

-Migrating to S4TF is really easy thanks to Swift's powerful Python integration.
+Migrating to Swift for TensorFlow is really easy thanks to Swift's powerful Python integration.
 You can incrementally migrate your Python code over (or continue to use your
 favorite Python libraries), because you can easily call your favorite Python
 library with a familiar syntax: